cetlab-ucsb/gridpath-technical-workshop/docs/gridpath/sapp.rst

 In this section, we will be running some (simplified) scenarios of the SAPP model.
 You can download the input data for the SAPP here:

+You can place the input CSVs anywhere, as long as you properly point to the files when porting the data and assigning scenarios.
+For this workshop, we recommend putting the input CSVs folder in the ``db`` subdirectory in the GridPath root directory.

 Using Jupyter/python notebooks
 ==============================